sushilgit/ProfileComparison/README.md

 How to use this Tool – Dowload the zip file from the repo and then Follow below steps for using this tool –

 1. Go to Tool folder and Use package.xml given with code to retrieve metadata from Workbench or you can use Force.com Migration tool.
-Just make sure all standard objects that we are using are listed in this xml.(Ideally you dont have to change this since most of the objects are already listed)
+Just make sure all standard objects that we are using are listed in this xml.(Ideally you dont have to change this since most of the objects are already listed) - If you dont know how to retrieve profile using workbench, here are the instructions - https://sushilsfdc.blogspot.com/2017/04/retrieve-salesforce-profile-xml-using.html

 2. Once you have retrieved the code, Open the profiles folder in retrieved package and Copy below files in that folder - CompareProfiles.bat